Feeling Invisible? 5 Steps to claim your power back

 It’s a defence against doubt and negative thoughts.
 It will help you to find your inner courage and strength that you sometimes lose in the midst of life’s circumstances.
 You can either add snapshots of good moments, inspirational quotes, awards or diplomas.

 - Step outside your comfort zone

-Immerse yourself in conversation with strangers or test your boundaries trying something new.
-Do something unusual to get some attention with people you will probably never see again.
+Immerse yourself in conversation with strangers or test your boundaries by trying something new.
+Do something unusual to get some attention from people you will probably never see again.
 Keep these spontaneous actions positive.
 As Sarah Long, author of the book ‘Invisible Women‘ writes: “Whatever you think of Theresa May, Nicola Sturgeon and Angela Merkel, they’re not sitting at home bemoaning their invisibility“.